Orvybr0wn1/swift-welcome/README.md

 The programming languages we can utilize within Xcode are Swift & Objective-C. When this code is written, we can then *run* the application.
 When doing so, Xcode is able to take the code we wrote and read it.
 It does more than read the code; it's able to compile it and allow any of the above devices to run it!

-This process described above is known as an Integrated Development Environment, or IDE.
-Xcode then is the IDE provided by Apple that allows us to create apps.
+This process occurs in software called an Integrated Development Environment, or IDE.
+Xcode is the IDE provided by Apple that allows us to create apps.

 ## Installing Xcode